ROI's cervical screening to be investigated

 Republic of Ireland's cervical screening to be investigated

-The Republic of Ireland is expected to hold an independent investigation into failures in its cervical cancer screening programme.
+The Republic of Ireland's cabinet has agreed to an independent investigation into failures in the state's cervical cancer screening programme.

 It follows the revelation that 208 women diagnosed with the cancer should have received earlier intervention.